-1. Detached and Semi-detached Dwelling Design Standards
+1. Detached and Semi-Detached Dwellings

-Detached and Semi-detached dwellings are subject to the design standards of this subtitle.
+Detached and semi-detached dwellings are subject to the design standards of this subtitle.

-A. Front facade.
+A. Front façade.

 The front entry must be a dominant feature on the front elevation of a home.
-The front entry should be emphasized as an integral part of the structure, using features such as porches and raised steps and stoops with roof overhangs or decorative railings, to create a protected entry area and articulate the front facade. windows and other architectural features are required to avoid the appearance of blank walls facing the street.
+The front entry should be emphasized as an integral part of the structure, using features such as porches and raised steps and stoops with roof overhangs or decorative railings, to create a protected entry area and articulate the front facade.
+Windows and other architectural features are required to avoid the appearance of blank walls facing the street.